 - “Appropriate” – Priests

 What, you thought the punk absurdity would stop at the two minute mark?
-Nay, bitch.
+Nay.
 Priests wouldn’t dream of selling out to your pseudo-schizophrenic, consumerist attention span.
 This band’s anger needs room.

 Nathan’s Favorite Kick Drums

 - “The Machinery Chewed” – ATTLAS